 Poussin was, of all painters, the most poetical.
 He was the painter of ideas.
 No one ever told a story half so well, nor so well knew what was capable of being told by the pencil.
 He seized on, and struck off with grace and precision, just that point of view which would be likely to catch the reader's fancy.
 There is a significance, a consciousness in whatever he does (sometimes a vice, but oftener a virtue) beyond any other painter.
 His Giants sitting on the tops of craggy mountains, as huge themselves, and playing idly on their Pan's-pipes, seem to have been seated there these three thousand years, and to know the beginning and the end of their own story.
 An infant Bacchus or Jupiter is big with his future destiny.
-Even inanimate
+Even inanimate and dumb things speak a language of their own.
+His snakes, the messengers of fate, are inspired with human intellect.
+His trees grow and expand their leaves in the air, glad of the rain, proud of the sun, awake to the winds of heaven.
+In his Plague of Athens, the very buildings seem stiff with horror.
+His picture of the Deluge is, perhaps, the finest historical landscape in the world.
+You see a waste of waters, wide, interminable: the sun is labouring, wan and weary, up the sky the clouds, dull and leaden, lie like a load upon the eye, and

 Everything tends to show the manner in which a great artist is formed.
 If any person could claim an exemption from the careful imitation of individual objects, it was Nicolas Poussin.
 He studied the antique, but he also studied nature.
-'I have often admired,' says Vignuel do Marville, who knew him at a late period of his life, 'the love he had for his art.
-Old as he was, I frequently saw him among the ruins of ancient Rome, out in the Campagna, or along the banks of the Tyber, sketching a scene that had pleased him; and I often met him with his handkerchief full of stones, moss, or flowers, which he carried home, that he might copy them exactly from nature.
+"I have often admired," says Vignuel do Marville, who knew him at a late period of his life, "the love he had for his art.
+Old as he was, I frequently saw him among the ruins of ancient Rome, out in the Campagna, or along the banks of the Tiber, sketching a scene that had pleased him; and I often met him with his handkerchief full of stones, moss, or flowers, which he carried home, that he might copy them exactly from nature.
 One day I asked him how he had attained to such a degree of perfection as to have gained so high a rank among the great painters of Italy?
-He answered, "I HAVE NEGLECTED NOTHING.""-See his Life lately published.
-It appears from this account that he had not fallen Into a recent error, that Nature puts the man of genius out.
-As a contrast to the foregoing description, I might mention, that I remember an old gentleman once asking Mr. West In the British Gallery if he had ever been at Athens?
+He answered, 'I have neglected nothing.'"-See his Life lately published.
+It appears from this account that he had not fallen into a recent error, that Nature puts the man of genius out.
+As a contrast to the foregoing description, I might mention, that I remember an old gentleman once asking Mr. West in the British Gallery if he had ever been at Athens?
 To which the President made answer, No; nor did he feel any great desire to go; for that he thought he had as good an idea of the place from the Catalogue as he could get by living there for any number of years.
-What would he have said, if any one had told him he could get as good an idea of the subject of one of his great works from reading the Catalogue of it, as from seeing the picture itself?
+What would he have said, if anyone had told him he could get as good an idea of the subject of one of his great works from reading the Catalogue of it, as from seeing the picture itself?
 Yet the answer was characteristic of the genius of the painter.